wp-plugins/geo-my-wp/readme.txt

 == Frequently Asked Questions ==

-For questions, bugs report and suggestions please visit <a href="http://geomywp.com">www.geomywp.com</a>.
+For questions, bugs report and suggestions please visit <a href="http://geomywp.com">www.geomywp.com</a>

 == Screenshots ==

-1. For screenshots please visit http://www.geomywp.com.
+1. For screenshots please visit http://www.geomywp.com

 == Changelog ==

+== 2.2 ==

+* New, Improved GMW location section in admin's new/edit post page
+* Database: Modify GMW DB tables - lat/long column change from varchar to float for better performance
+* Database: GMW friends locator table - remove all deleted users from table
+* remove INNER JOIN from members query
+* Added function - delete user from GMW table when user being deleted from wordpress
+* Fix : Single location shortcode/widget - Now Directions link and additional information can be hidden
+* New "Icon drop animation" setting in shortcode.
+* Better Geocoding using javascript when submitting a form
+* Feature: Choose to make address fields mandatory.
+* Improved queries
+* Improved locator icon performance and display

 == 2.1 ==

 * Fix : Removed textarea type xprofile field when choosing the profile fields in the search form
 * Fix : Removed special characters from xprofile fields name in the search forms which caused issues with urls
 * Fix : Add member count for buddypress results page
-* map-icon folder was removed.
+* map-icon folder was removed
+* removed filter gmw_pt_query_meta_args which filters meta_args before wp_query and added gmw_pt_query_args filter instead which let modify the entire wp_query args

 == 2.01 ==